boardgameio/boardgame.io/docs/phases.md

 or when the turn or phase is ended.
 These can also be overridden at the phase level.
 Let's take a look at some of these:

-!> For a more complete set of options, take a look [here](https://github.com/nicolodavis/boardgame.io/blob/master/src/core/flow.js#L139).
+!> For an authoritative set of options, take a look [here](https://github.com/nicolodavis/boardgame.io/blob/master/src/core/flow.js#L139).

 ```js